bmeaut/ahk-github-automation/README.md

 Explanation: An open pull requests is a submission of the work.
 There can only be one submission.
 A submission can be revoked by closing the pull requests.
 If a submission has already been evaluated (the PR has been closed by the teacher), no more submission (new PRs) are allowed.

 These rules are ensured by registering such an event and adding a comment into the affected PR issue threads.

-**Setup**: In order to enable this rule, the _Pull requests_ GitHub webhook trigger must be enabled and the `AHK_ONEPULLREQUEST_ENABLED` environment variable must be set to `1`.

-**Configuration**: The message added to the affected issue can be specified as markdown text in environment variable `AHK_ONEPULLREQUEST_MESSAGE`.
-(Affected PR numbers are added to this text.)